MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/activate-office-by-using-mak.md

 > [!IMPORTANT]
 > Because different products require different multiple activation keys, you should first verify that the key for the product is correct.

+<a name="BKMK_OCT"> </a>

 ### Use the Office Customization Tool (OCT) to activate a MAK client
-<a name="BKMK_OCT"> </a>

 Remember that you do not have to enter a product key in the OCT if you are using KMS activation.
-For more information about the OCT, see [Office Customization Tool (OCT) in Office 2013](http://technet.microsoft.com/library/8faae8a0-a12c-4f7b-839c-24a66a531bb5.aspx).
+For more information about the OCT, see [Office Customization Tool (OCT) in Office 2013](https://technet.microsoft.com/library/8faae8a0-a12c-4f7b-839c-24a66a531bb5.aspx).
+(Although this article is for an earlier version of Office, the information also applies to Office 2016.)

 To enter a MAK key by using the OCT, follow these steps: